Shell plc (SHEL) Stock Analysis

 What does Shell plc do?

-Shell is an integrated energy company that explores, produces, and markets oil and natural gas; manufactures petrochemicals and refined products; operates a global retail fuel and EV charging network; and invests in renewable energy and biofuels.
-The company operates across five business segments spanning upstream production, gas processing, marketing, chemicals, and renewables.
+Shell is an integrated energy company that explores for and produces oil and natural gas, converts gas into liquefied natural gas and synthetic fuels, refines crude oil, manufactures petrochemicals, operates retail fuel and EV charging networks, and invests in renewable energy and biofuels.
+It operates across six continents and serves customers in mobility, manufacturing, power generation, and industrial sectors.

 Research SHEL with AI in seconds